jcavat/angular-tutorial/README.md

 if you encounter any problems, go to step 4 : `git checkout step4`

 ## Mission for Step 4
-* do a better abstraction for the order repository taking into account the latency of such a service
+* do a better abstraction for the order repository by taking into account the latency of such a service
 * use a Rest implementation for accessing data with the `HttpClientModule` to your Rest Api.

 ---